njsmith/colorspacious/doc/reference.rst

 and 1.

 **CIELab**: The standard `CIE 1976 L*a*b* color space
 <https://en.wikipedia.org/wiki/Lab_color_space>`_.
-L* is scaled to vary
+L* is scaled to
-from 0 to 100; a* and b* are likewise scaled to (very roughly) -50 to 50.
-This space takes a parameter, *XYZ100_w*, which is the reference point, and may be specified either directly as a tristimulus value or as a string naming one of the well-known standard illuminants like ``"D65"``.
+vary from 0 to 100; a* and b* are likewise scaled to roughly the range -50 to 50.
+This space takes a parameter, *XYZ100_w*, which sets the reference white point, and may be specified either directly as a tristimulus value or as a string naming one of the well-known standard illuminants like ``"D65"``.

 **CIELCh**: Cylindrical version of **CIELab**.
 Accepts the same parameters. h* is in degrees.